Swiss Pioneer Life PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

 Many customers may have been mis-sold PPI (Payment Protection Insurance) by Swiss Pioneer Life, PPI may have been attached to a customer's policy by Swiss Pioneer Life, in some cases without their knowledge.
-Swiss Pioneer Life may have denied a credit application if PPI was refused by the customer.
+Swiss Pioneer Life may have declined a credit application if PPI was refused by the customer.

 Swiss Pioneer Life PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Swiss Pioneer Life.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Swiss Pioneer Life, and this was not disclosed to you at the point of sale, then you would be due compensation from Swiss Pioneer Life.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Swiss Pioneer Life, and this was not demonstrated to you at the point of sale, then you would be due compensation from Swiss Pioneer Life.